-It is commonly known as the sunshine vitamin, because the sun’s rays on our skin is our main way of producing vitamin D. From March to September, the sun promotes vitamin D synthesis from cholesterol in the skin, so no sunshine equals no vitamin D production.
-This is why so many of us might be feeling the effects of low vitamin D at this time.
+Vitamin D is commonly known as the sunshine vitamin, because the sun’s rays on our skin is our main way of producing vitamin D. From March to September, the sun promotes vitamin D synthesis from cholesterol in the skin, so no sunshine equals no vitamin D production.

 Why do we need vitamin D?

-You have probably heard a lot about vitamin D in the media of late – it is in the news right now as it is one of the most important vitamins to consider over the winter.
-Most recently, this month, a deficiency in vitamin D has been linked to autism.
+Vitamin D is in the news right now as it is one of the most important vitamins to consider over the winter.
+In December last year, a deficiency in vitamin D was also linked to autism.
 Researchers in Australia have found a link when a study on 4,000 pregnant woman and children found that pregnant women with low vitamin D levels when 20 weeks’ pregnant were more likely to have a child with autistic traits by the age of six.

 Vitamin D plays an important role from the earliest stages of life